Security research

 AVX-Based Timing Side Channel

-This project demonstrates ASLR detection on Linux x86_64 systems using AVX2 instructions and RDTSCP timing.
-It measures memory access times to infer whether ASLR (Address Space Layout Randomization) is active.
-Fast access indicates ASLR is not present, while slow access or a SIGSEGV signal indicates ASLR is active.
+ASLR detection on Linux x86_64 using AVX2 + RDTSCP.
+Measures memory access times to infer whether ASLR is active.
+Fast access → no ASLR; slow / SIGSEGV → ASLR active.

 Practical Implementation